wfordh/higgins_site_hydeout/_drafts/2020-s-to-do-list.md

   * Language: Julia
 * Miscellaneous
   * NBA player clustering - this has been done before but there are things I want to build off of it that I haven't seen in public
-  * NBA draft model - same as above
+  * NBA draft model - same as above.
+    * One thing that could boost both of these efforts is relying on others to provide the data so I don't have to build a pipeline in addition to the modeling.
+I think that's an important lesson that I've begun to internalize more - just because the forerunners of basketball analytics had to do that, I don't.
   * Poke around the [Data Engineering Cookbook](https://github.com/andkret/Cookbook)

 Social/Lifestyle: